 While it is tempting to follow whatever tools like Raidbots and SimulationCraft say offers the most damage, it is incredibly important to note that all four Covenants can be used on your Brewmaster without being a burden in whatever content you choose to participate.
-All of the Covenants are within roughly 3% of each other in damage for most scenarios.
-Of course, Tanks in particular are likely going to have to consider more than just damage in their decision.
+At least three of the four Covenants are within roughly 2% of each other in damage for most scenarios.
+Of course, Tanks in particular are likely going to have to consider more than just damage in their decision, and each Covenant offers a different variety of both defensive and utility options to be considered as well.
 There is also the matter of what content you might be most interested in playing and whether or not you intend to also play as a Windwalker or Mistweaver.

 With that being said, different Covenant abilities will cover different niches, and you may feel that two or three of the four choices more solidly fit into certain bits of content, detailed below:

 - Kyrian — Strongest in Raiding.
 A Convenient "hybrid" choice for PvE/PvP that is balanced in defense and offense, but its damage component requires time to build up.
-Also offers an extra health potion and is the best Covenant in Torghast.
+It also offers an extra health potion and is the best Covenant in Torghast.

 - Necrolord — Equally best for Raiding.
-Marginally strongest defensive choice, but still very powerful in offense.
+Marginally strongest defensive Covenant, but still very powerful in offense.
 Scales well with multiple targets, but can feel frantic to play with.
-Provides an additional defensive cooldown.
+It also provides an additional defensive cooldown.